 In a letter to the parents of Billey Joe Johnson Jr. from the United States Department of Justice, Civil Rights Division (DoJ), dated April 15, 2011 declared the death as suicide [4].

 A formal, redacted report was released about the same time by the DoJ, which claimed the victim died by suicide from an intraoral shotgun discharge [5].
-The report from the Armed Forces Institute of Pathology (AFIP) on which this determination was made was excluded in the discovery provided to the authors.
+The report from the Armed Forces Institute of Pathology (AFIP) was not available.

-In 2018 J. Jones and A. Letson of Reveal-The Center for Investigative Reporting [6] became aware of the controversy surrounding the death of the victim and interviewed Medical Examiner Lewis.
-She changed her opinion on the manner of death from "undetermined" to "accidental" [7].
+In 2018 J. Jones and A. Letson of Reveal-The Center for Investigative Reporting [6] became aware of the controversy surrounding the death of the victim and retained author, BRB.

+Jones interviewed the ME.
+Prior to the interview, she had changed her opinion on the manner of death from "undetermined" to "accidental" [7].

 Two additional forensic pathologists were asked by Jones and Letson to comment on the manner of death.
 The amount of discovery they reviewed is unknown.

-1) J. Melineck determined that the shotgun discharge was external to the victim's head and was a self-inflicted [8].

-2) V. Weedn also supported that the shogun was discharged to the victim's head externally and was "likely" self-inflicted [9].
+Forensic pathologist 1 determined that the shotgun discharge was external to the victim's head and was a self-inflicted [8].
+Forensic pathologist 2 also determined the shogun was discharged to the victim's head externally and was "likely self-inflicted" [9].